david-macmahon/InfinibandVerbs.jl/README.md

 # InfinibandVerbs.jl

-[Infiniband Verbs][] for [Julia][]
+## [Infiniband Verbs][] for [Julia][]

+The [`InfinibandVerbs.jl`][] package provides a convenient and flexible way to utilize Infiniband Verbs from Julia.
+Packets are transferred via direct-memory-access (DMA) to/from the network interface card (NIC) directly from/to pre-allocated Julia Arrays, bypassing the kernel (aka *kernel bypass*).
+This high level interface hides many of the complexities typically involved when using Infiniband Verbs, but the low level interface of the underlying Infiniband Verbs library [`libibverbs`][] is readily available if more specialized operations are needed.
+The primary use case targeted by this package is sending/receiving UDP packets at very high data rates directly from/to Julia Arrays.

-The `InfinibandVerbs.jl` package provides a [`Clang.jl`][]-generated module that wraps the Infiniband Verbs API implemented in the [`libibverbs`][] library from the [`rdma-core`][] project.
-This package uses the `rdma-core` libraries from a pre-built Julia JLL package.  `rdma-core` packages for the host OS need not be installed (in fact they are ignored), but an RDMA compatible network interface card (NIC) is required.
+The high level interface is implemented in the `InfinibandVerbs` module.
+The low level interface is implemented in the `InfinibandVerbs.API` module which is a [`Clang.jl`][]-generated module that wraps the Infiniband Verbs API implemented in the `libibverbs` library from the [`rdma-core`][] project.
+The `InfinibandVerbs.jl` package uses `rdma-core` libraries from a pre-built Julia JLL package.
+An `rdma-core` package for the host OS does NOT need to be installed (it will be ignored if present), but an RDMA compatible network interface card (NIC) and driver is required.

 The underlying `rdma-core` libraries are only available for Linux, so `InfinibandVerbs.jl` is likewise only available for Linux.

 ## Current Status

+- The high level interface provided by `InfinibandVerbs.jl` only supports receiving packets
+- Packet transmission will be coming soon
-Currently `InfinibandVerbs.jl` consists of little more than the [`Clang.jl`][]-generated wrapper module `InfinibandVerbs.API`.
-Not surprisingly, it follows the C interface very closely.
-Some sample scripts showing basic usage are available in the `bin` directory.
+- The low level interface in `InfinibandVerbs.API` is a nearly complete `Clang.jl`-generated wrapping of the `libibverbs` library.
+Not surprisingly, the low level interface follows the C interface very closely
+- Sample scripts showing basic usage of the low level API are available in the `bin` directory
+- Sample scripts showcasing the high level interface will be coming soon.

-Some files are included under the `contrib` directory to facilitate the use of `RAW_PACKET` queue pairs (QPs).
+- Files are included under the `contrib` directory to facilitate the use of `RAW_PACKET` queue pairs (QPs).
 See below for more information.

 ## Future Plans

-The plan is to develop a higher level API to provide a more Julia-like interface to common operations.
+In addition to the "coming soon" items mentioned above, a package extension is planned that will facilitate using `InfinibandVerbs.jl` with [`PoolQueues.jl`][] to source/sink packets from/to a computational pipeline.

+While the high level functions already have extensive doc strings accessible from the Julia REPL (and within VS Code), proper web based documentation that ties all the pieces together more cogently will be developed.

 ## Notes on CAP_NET_RAW capability